Grants

 Conservation Fellowship

 At the Save Our Seas Foundation (SOSF), we have a strong history of supporting marine conservation and education projects.
 We appreciate, however, that to truly transform knowledge into effective, meaningful change, we also need to support the people making that change.
 In particular, we recognise that it can be especially difficult for dedicated individuals making the commitment to shark and ray conservation to also sustain themselves.
-This is especially so early in their career, and from regions that may have fewer resources and opportunities than others.
+This is especially so for researchers from regions that may have fewer resources and opportunities than others.

 As such, we are pleased to introduce a new grant opportunity: the SOSF Conservation Fellowship.
 This is intended to provide financial support to individuals working on shark and ray conservation projects to help retain and develop their expertise within the field.
 These funds are intended to be used to cover the living costs of the grantee, not any project costs.
 For each fellowship, the amount awarded will be USD 8,000 per year over two years.
 Fellowships will be available to previous SOSF grantees from developing regions, with three fellowships awarded every two years, one for each of central/south America, Africa, and Asia.